 Temping doesn’t have to mean short-term

-Temping can be a great way of getting that real door opener on your CV and remember, temp contracts can very often lead into permanent positions!
+In summary, temping can be a great way of getting that real door opening opportunity on your CV and remember, temp contracts can very often lead to permanent positions!